zou-group/textgrad/README.md

 answer
 ```

-> answer: It will still take 1 hour to dry 30 shirts under the sun,
+> :white_check_mark: answer: It will still take 1 hour to dry 30 shirts under the sun,
 > assuming they are all laid out properly to receive equal sunlight.